Cameron Ann Fraser, Executive Director, Attorney

 Ruth A. Dudley, Administrative Assistant

 Ruth was hired as the MILS Administrative Assistant in May 2017 and her previous work experience includes work as a paralegal, grant writer, and federal grant peer reviewer.
-Ruth received her B.S. from Michigan State University in 1985, majoring in Social Science/Pre-Law (minors in history, economics and political science), and has recently taken master’s degree in public administration.
+Ruth received her B.S. from Michigan State University in 1985, majoring in Social Science/Pre-Law (minors in history, economics and political science), and has recently taken master’s degree classes in public administration.
 Ruth is an enrolled member of the Grand Traverse Band of Ottawa and Chippewa Indians and has experience working in Indian Country.